 I’m a registered dietitian, author, and freelance food and nutrition writer based in New York City.
-I live in Manhattan with my two sons, Spencer, 14, and Eli, 11 and my husband of 20 years, Brian.
+I live in Manhattan with my two sons, Spencer, 15, and Eli, 11 and my husband of 20 years, Brian.
 I feel very fortunate to have found a career I’m extremely passionate about.

 Every day I try to infuse my passion for living a healthful, balanced and enjoyable life into my work.
-My goal is to empower others—a working woman with three kids, a new mom, a stay-at-home mom, an empty-nester, children, and teens, and families—to take the steps to create their own nutritious and active life.
+My goal is to empower others—a working woman with three kids, a new mom, a stay-at-home mom, an empty nester, children, and teens, and families—to take the steps to create their own nutritious and active life.

 Through articles, blogs, television and video segments, print and online interviews, speaking engagements and spokesperson work, my goal has always been to translate information garnered from often times confusing scientific studies on food, nutrition, diet, fitness and health into practical, real world solutions consumers can apply and integrate into their own lives.
 I constantly read and stay in the loop about topics that resonate with consumers, and do my best to provide accurate, science-based information that makes sense so that consumers feel empowered to then take action to better their food and fitness habits.

-Although my mother certainly did her best to raise my brother and I, the fact that she once weighed over 250 pounds made her fear we, too, would struggle with our weight.
+Although my mother certainly did her best to raise my brother and I, the fact that she once weighed over 250 pounds made her fear that we, too, would struggle with our weight.
 We had little junk food in the house, though we went to Burger King and feasted on large bags of potato chips or Doritos when we went to the movies.

 My weight fluctuated all through high school and early college, and if I wasn’t as active as I was, playing volleyball and tennis and ice-skating, I probably would have been heavier.
 I ate too much and sometimes ate food out of sight from my mom, who paid too much attention to what and how much I was eating because she feared I’d struggle with my weight the way she did.